UPPMAX/uppmax4DL/docs/login_bianca.md

 - The whole Bianca cluster (blue) contains hundreds of virtual project clusters (green), each of which is isolated from each other and the Internet.
 - Data can be transferred to or from a virtual project cluster through the Wharf, which is a special file area that is visible from the Internet.

+!!! abstract "keypoints"
+    - We recommend you to use ThinLinc to log in.